Nandhakumar-rg/DataTransferUtility/README.md

 ## Overview

 DataTransferUtility is a flexible and configurable console application that simplifies the process of transferring data between databases and external systems.
+It supports both:
-It currently supports exporting data from SQL databases to CSV files and uploading them via SFTP, with plans to add import functionality in the future.
+- **Export**: Query data from SQL databases, export to CSV files, and upload via SFTP
+- **Import**: Download Excel files from SFTP, process their contents, and import into SQL databases

 ## Features

+### Shared Features
+- **Secure File Transfer**: Transfer files securely via SFTP
+- **Highly Configurable**: All settings are managed through configuration without code changes
+- **Error Handling**: Comprehensive error logging and exception management

+### Export Module
 - **Database to CSV Export**: Query data from SQL Server and export to CSV files
 - **Data Grouping**: Group and split data exports based on configurable field values
-- **Secure File Transfer**: Upload generated files to remote servers via SFTP
-- **Highly Configurable**: All settings are managed through configuration without code changes
-- **Error Handling**: Comprehensive error logging and exception management
 - **File Management**: Organized directory structure with tracking of processed files

+### Import Module
+- **Excel File Processing**: Download and process Excel files from SFTP servers
+- **Multi-sheet Support**: Process and merge data from all sheets in workbooks
+- **Pattern Matching**: Identify and extract metadata from filenames using patterns
+- **Smart Data Mapping**: Map Excel columns to database columns using configuration

 ## Getting Started

 ### Prerequisites

 - .NET Framework 4.7.2+ or .NET Core 3.1+
-- SQL Server database (for data source)
+- SQL Server database (for data source/target)
-- SFTP server details (if using file transfer capabilities)
+- SFTP server details (for file transfer)
+- EPPlus library (for Excel processing)

 ### Installation